FStupka/E2E-chat/README.md

 ```

 ### 9. PgAdmin
-I also deployed PgAdmin, so you can look at database data.
+We also deployed PgAdmin, so you can look at database data.
 To do so, visit http://localhost:5050/ and login using passwords from .env, then add server using data from .env and `postgres` as domain

 ## Setup Instructions Client

-Run the following commands to generate SSL certificates, populate the environment file, start Docker services, create a Python virtual environment, install dependencies, and initialize the database:
+Run the following commands to create a Python virtual environment, install dependencies, and start the client:
+##  Setup Instructions Server

-### 1. Change to server directory
+### 1. Change to client directory
 ```bash
 cd client
 ```